 Cerberus consisted of the four stars we now know as 93, 95, 102, and 109 Herculis (R. H. Allen wrongly states 96 Herculis to have been a member).
 Although, in mythology, Cerberus was said to be a three-headed dog, Hevelius and all subsequent map makers illustrated it with three snake heads.

 Hevelius’s Cerberus replaced another figure, the branch from the tree of the golden apples, that Johann Bayer had previously depicted in the hand of Hercules.
-Bayer’s elaborate apple branch consisted of 10 stars.
-R. H. Allen in his book Star Names says that Bayer called the apple branch Ramus Pomifer, but I can find no mention of it in Bayer’s Uranometria; in fact he left it unnamed.
-Rather, the name Ramus Pomifer seems to have arisen with Alexander Jamieson on Plate 8 of his Celestial Atlas of 1822.
+Bayer’s elaborate apple branch consisted of 10 stars in the region of the present-day 93 to 113 Herculis.
+R. H. Allen in his book Star Names says that Bayer called the apple branch Ramus Pomifer, but this is not entirely correct; Bayer used the Latin term ramum pomiferum to refer to the apple branch held by Hercules, but the specific name Ramus Pomifer seems to have first appeared with Alexander Jamieson on Plate 8 of his Celestial Atlas of 1822.

-Further modifications were to come after Hevelius.
+Further modifications were to come after Hevelius’s introduction of Cerberus.
 In or around 1721 the English cartographer and engraver John Senex (1678–1740), a friend of Edmond Halley, combined Cerberus with Bayer’s apple branch to produce what he labelled Ramus Cerberus.
-This combined figure first appeared on Senex’s chart of the northern celestial hemisphere, Stellarum Fixarum Hemisphaerium Boreale, which he produced from Halley’s pirate edition of Flamsteed’s unfinished star catalogue.
-Johann Bode subsequently showed them on his Uranographia atlas of 1801 under the name Cerberus et Ramus (see illustration below).
-However, Flamsteed’s own chart of Hercules, published in his Atlas Coelestis of 1729, includes neither Cerberus nor Ramus; instead, Hercules is drawn grasping thin air.
+This combined figure first appeared on Senex’s chart of the northern celestial hemisphere, Stellarum Fixarum Hemisphaerium Boreale, which was based on Halley’s pirate edition of Flamsteed’s unfinished star catalogue.
+Johann Bode subsequently showed the combined figure on his Uranographia atlas of 1801 under the name Cerberus et Ramus (see illustration below).
+However, Flamsteed’s own chart of Hercules, eventually published in his Atlas Coelestis of 1729, includes neither Cerberus nor Ramus; instead, Hercules is drawn grasping thin air.

 © Ian Ridpath.
 All rights reserved